corndeladmin/DevOps-Unit-6-Workshop/README.md

 When you think your cronjob is working, check!
 Either look at the "dataset generated" timestamp on the website, or check the logs in `/var/spool/mail/ec2-user`.

-## Afternoon
+## Afternoon (Part 2)

-*If you haven't finished "Data Manipulation" yet, do so before starting the next steps*
+*If you haven't finished the "Data Manipulation" step yet, do so before starting the next steps - use the provided `jq` command to proceed*

 ### Scaling up